craftsland/remote-apis-testing/docs/traces.md

     end
 ```

-A `jaeger-agent` is added to the pod of each applciations producing traces.
+A `jaeger-agent` is added to the pod of each applications producing traces.
-Each `jaeger-agent` then send the traces to the `jaeger-collector` which will queue the them and apply the sampling policies before storing it in a __Cassandra__ databse.
+Each `jaeger-agent` then send the traces to the `jaeger-collector` which will queue the them and apply the sampling policies before storing it in a __Cassandra__ database.
 Finally the traces can be accessed via a web interface created by `jaeger-query`.

 This recommended configuration works fine when used in an environment expected to be continuously up where traces will add up in the database and `jaeger-query` is externally available.